willamjonathan/Phylogenetic/README.md

 2. Jocelin Wilson / 2501963330
 3. William Jonathan Mulyadi / 2502045683

 # User Manual:
+1. Git clone this repository first and make sure you cd into the Phylogenetic folder before running it.
-Please run the mainpage.py file.
+2. Please run the mainpage.py file.
+3. A GUI should pop up displaying 3 buttons for 5, 10 and 15 primates

 # Project report link:
 Link :

 # References:
-The datasets were gathered from: https://www.ncbi.nlm.nih.gov/

-The MUSLCE alignment link: https://www.ebi.ac.uk/Tools/msa/muscle/
+The datasets were gathered from GenBank: https://www.ncbi.nlm.nih.gov/ The MUSCLE alignment link: https://www.ebi.ac.uk/Tools/msa/muscle/